quantenschaum/nautical_almanac/README.md

 ### GHA of Sun

-In the explainations if the NA, in section "[Main Data](exp1.png)" and "[Accuracy](exp2.png)" mention the following
+In the explanations if the NA, in section "[Main Data](exp1.png)" and "[Accuracy](exp2.png)" mention the following

 > v for the Sun is negligible and is omitted

 > The quantities tabulated in this Almanac are generally correct to the nearest 0.1'; the exception is the Sun's GHA which is deliberately adjusted by up to 0.15' to reduce the error due to ignoring the v-correction.

 This explains the systematic difference of the GHA of the Sun.
-This adjustment is not present in the AirAlmanac.
+Adding v/2 to the GHA makes this offset disappear.

 ## GHA and Dec